 Politicians Forever Rely on the Fed to Bail Them Out

 The Trump administration and both parties in Congress all (save for a few, rare voices of fiscally responsible dissent) agree on pushing forward with trillion-dollar budget deficits.

-They all are on board with expanding the national debt (which recently crossed the $22 trillion mark) well beyond the total size of the economy… well beyond the previous debt to GDP ratio high incurred temporarily during World War II.
+They all are on board with expanding the national debt (which recently crossed the $22 trillion mark) well beyond the total size of the economy… well beyond the previous debt-to-GDP ratio high incurred temporarily during World War II.

 Wars and other crises in American history were always followed by efforts to “return to normalcy” (as President Warren G. Harding famously called for after World War I).
-There has been no return to normalcy since the 2008 financial crisis, no sincere effort on the part of policymakers to stop financial bubbles from forming or reduce the national debt.
+There has been no return to normalcy since the 2008 financial crisis, and no sincere effort on the part of policymakers to stop financial bubbles from forming or reduce the national debt.

 Our elected leaders in Washington are planning for a long fiscal emergency.

 They are counting on the Fed to accommodate their abnormal spending behavior with easy money, with Quantitative Easing, with debt monetization on a grandiose scale… with whatever it takes to avert a default on government bonds and entitlement program promises to voters.

 And the “patient” Fed may already be preparing its next stimulus campaign.